-Friday morning I was surprised to hear my new cellphone ringing.
-I’d purchased it for calls in France and I couldn’t imagine who would be calling me.
+Friday morning, I was surprised to hear my new cellphone ringing.
+I’d purchased it for calls in France, and I couldn’t imagine who would call me.
 It was Geoffrey.
 He announced he had found the perfect person to help me with my phone and internet problems.
-His English friend, Andy, could help me out for a few hours — for a small fee.
+His English friend, Andy, could help me for a few hours — for a small fee.

 Eureka!
-Within a couple of hours of showing up at my apartment, Andy worked miracles.
+Andy worked miracles within a couple of hours of showing up at my apartment.
 The internet, the landline, the wifi connections … all were up and running.
-On top of that, the plumber was on his way to find out why I had no hot water, and to turn on the radiators.
-I had been taking cold showers for five days and the apartment was cold at night.
+On top of that, the plumber was on his way to the apartment.
+Hopefully, he would find out why I had no hot water and turn on the radiators.
+I had been taking cold showers for five days, and the apartment was cold at night.
 No wonder I was getting hysterical.

 While my new best friend had fulfilled his intended mission, he inadvertently informed me he had a van.

 A van!
-A strong, young man with a van!
+A strong young man with a van!
 My prayers were answered.
-Now my ten boxes that were stuck in a warehouse in Marseilles could be rescued!
+Now my ten boxes stuck in a warehouse in Marseilles could be rescued!
 The boxes filled with clothes and household items were shipped from the States in August and had been “held hostage” since early October.
-I was having a spat with the handling company and customs agent about taxes.
+I was having spat with the handling company and customs agent about taxes.
 (Another story, another time.)

 This tale is best told by pictures.

 Driving the two hours to Marseilles was no problem.
 Finding the warehouse where the boxes were stored was another story.
-Our GPS map didn’t take into consideration there is massive construction work underway around the port in Marseilles.
+Our GPS map didn’t consider there is massive construction work underway around the port in Marseilles.